floooh/oryol/doc/OVERVIEW.md

 For the 'crash and dump as much information as possible', exceptions are surprisingly useless.
-What I need is a callstack from the location where the exception was thrown, and some local information of what went wrong and where, like, for instance a print-out of the failed condition, a filename and a line count.
+What I need is a callstack from the location where the exception was thrown, and some local information of what went wrong and where, like, for instance a print-out of the failed condition, a filename and a line number.
 On GCC one can hijack __cxa_throw and generate a stack trace there, but why implement such hacks on top of an already complex system which is useless anyway, when asserts do a much better job with infinitely less complexity?